arshad10x/weather-app/README.md

 # Weather App

 - With the help of API calls, users may access live weather for a chosen location.
-The app also features a background that changes as the weather changes.
+The app also features of dynamically background changes as the temperature changes.

 ## Link